devsecopsbiz/cookbook/README.md

 ## Continue to explore your data

 Analytics views provide you with a great deal of power and flexibility to filter your data and generate useful reports quickly and easily using Power BI.
-Within a custom view, you can create datasets that span multiple teams or projects.
+Within a custom view, you can create data sets that span multiple teams or projects.

 *************